ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 }
 ```

-The expected stack trace is
+the expected stack trace will be as follows.

 ```
 error: a